BIS FMCS Certification for Foreign Manufacturers - Standphill India

 Why Choose Standphill India for BIS FMCS Certification?

 Standphill India is a trusted BIS certification consultancy helping global manufacturers obtain regulatory approvals in India.
+Our services include:

-• end-to-end BIS FMCS certification support
+• End-to-end BIS FMCS certification support

-• application preparation and documentation
+• Application preparation and documentation

-• AIR appointment assistance
+• AIR appointment and management assistance

-• factory inspection preparation
+• Factory inspection preparation and audit support

-• laboratory testing coordination
+• Laboratory testing coordination with BIS approved labs

-• BIS compliance advisory
+• BIS compliance advisory and query handling

 With strong experience across international markets and regulated product categories, we help foreign manufacturers enter the Indian market smoothly and efficiently.